kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md

 So what does this mean for you as you embark on your computer science journey?

-When you a struggling to learn a new skill or understand a new piece of knowledge, remember that this is how the brain works in the process of learning anything. **Everything is hard until it becomes easy.** So be confident in your learning, trust your brain, practice the skill to develop your neural pathways, and be patient with yourself as your neural pathways develop.
+When you a struggling to learn a new skill or understand a new piece of knowledge, remember that this is how the brain works in the process of learning anything. <span style="color: purple;"> **Everything is hard until it becomes easy.**text</span>  So be confident in your learning, trust your brain, practice the skill to develop your neural pathways, and be patient with yourself as your neural pathways develop.

 Remember, it might be difficult at the start but with the strengthening of the neural pathways in your brain through practice, you will increase your comfort and mastery of the subject.